Cruise to seal colonies, explore cliff-top trails and sample gourmet produce on Tasmania's wild Bruny Island.

 How to get there

 Bruny Island sits in the D'Entrecasteaux Channel, off the southeast coast of Tasmania - just near the Hobart coastline.
-It is reached by vehicular ferry which departs regularly from the town of Kettering, about a 40 minute drive south of Hobart.
+It is reached by vehicular ferry which departs regularly from the town of Kettering, about a 40-minute drive south of Hobart.
 The ferry crossing takes about 20 minutes.

-Top things to do on Bruny Island
+Things to do and top attractions on Bruny Island

 Dine on fabulous food and wine